JensJoschi/plant_model_ibm/README.md

 **Throughout the remaining text, changes in comparison to FATE-HD are either highlighted in italics or placed in a blockquote**

 >>>
 Within ECOLOPES, the model is expected to deliver "good enough" predictions on how building geometry alters community structure, such that the model can be relied upon to provide suggestions for improving building designs.
-The output of the plant model is also used as input for an allometric animal home range formation, which requires "reasonably accurate" biomass inputs.
+The output of the plant model is also used as input for an allometric animal home range formation model, which requires "reasonably accurate" biomass inputs.
 Thus, the model is required to return absolute numbers.
 It is, however, expected that an experienced human user group (architects and ecologists) will evaluate any design suggestion provided by the ECOLOPES toolchain, so a certain margin of error that is currently expected from the models can be accommodated.
 Furthermore, the current main aim of the model is to suggest a novel way of design, and to create and demonstrate the general applicability of a model-informed design workflow.
 Hence, not the results, but the pipelines matter.
 Accordingly, the by far largest changes in the plant model regard the technical implementation, not the concepts or theory.
 The model architecture was revised to achieve stronger encapsulation (classes no longer access data that is outside of their scope), modularization and information management.
 Major changes were also done to the way inputs are read and stored (separate Inputs class, runtime environment, no more use of GDAL) and exchanged (new data container).
 The model further contains more assertions and modified error checks.

 Major conceptual changes include connections to other models, including: shading by external inputs and by neighbouring cells (competition); soil depth and soil classes (habitat suitability); a revision of how disturbances are read and saved; and simplified dispersal.
 >>>